kailynenitan/DevOps-Challenge/README.md

-# DevOps Challenge - Weather Dashboard
+# Weather Dashboard

-Day 1: Building a weather data collection system using AWS S3 and OpenWeather API
+Building a weather data collection system using AWS S3 and OpenWeather API

-# Weather Data Collection System - DevOps Day 1 Challenge

-## Project Overview
-This project is a Weather Data Collection System that demonstrates core DevOps principles by combining:
-- External API Integration (OpenWeather API)
-- Cloud Storage (AWS S3)
-- Infrastructure as Code
-- Version Control (Git)
-- Python Development
-- Error Handling
-- Environment Management
+This project was built using the weather dashboard code from Day 1 of the DevOpsAllStarsChallenge https://youtu.be/A95XBJFOqjw?si=h0Q0_22oy2ROqT3u

-## Features
+## Features of Dashboard
 - Fetches real-time weather data for multiple cities
 - Displays temperature (°F), humidity, and weather conditions
 - Automatically stores weather data in AWS S3